craig2013/mbta_bus_locator/README.md

  MBTA Bus Locator
  - Uses the XML feeds from NextBus (http://www.nextbus.com/) and the Google Maps API.

+Version 1.3
+ - Fixed JSON for direction and predictions.

  Version 1.2
   - Converts XML feeds to JSON.
   - Displays a countdown for when the next bus will arive at a stop.